vimodev/GW2SteamRunner/README.md

 ## Requirements
-- Steam must be running
+- Steam must be running (the addon will start it in the background if it is not running)
 - The logged in Steam account must have Guild Wars 2 in their Steam account library (can be added for free via the [Steam store page](https://store.steampowered.com/app/1284210/Guild_Wars_2/)) IT DOES NOT HAVE TO BE INSTALLED.